 When the eggs hatch, larvae emerge.
 These rootworms are tiny initially, but grow to reach sizes of a quarter to a half inch in length.
 Growth happens in a series of larval cycles called instars, and there are 3-4 of them for most species.
-Once emerged, the larvae will tunnel into the soil at the base of their plant to attack the roots.
+Once emerged, the larvae will tunnel into the soil at the base of their plant.
+Then the cucumber beetle larvae feed on the roots.
 This gives them some protection as they feed from any predators which might otherwise eat the larvae.

 Common Habitats for Cucumber Beetle

 Adult cucumber beetles are able to travel for short distances, and can slowly migrate throughout an area.
-Once a cucumber beetle has found their ideal home, they tend to stay there for a while.
+Once spotted or striped cucumber beetles have found their ideal home, they tend to stay there for a while.
 Typically, this home is in an area where there is a plentiful supply of their preferred foodstuff.

 What Do Cucumber Beetles Eat?